AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - **id**: a Univerally Unique IDentifier (UUID) as per RFC 4122.
 - **version**: a TimeStamp indicating when an attribute of the Resource last changed.
-- **label**: a short string providing a human-readable identifying for the Resource.
+- **label**: a short string providing a human-readable identification for the Resource.
 Does not have to be unique.
 - **description**: a longer string providing a description of the Resource.

 Resources may have the following attributes:

-- **tags**: Text-based tags providing information about the resource.
+- **tags**: Text-based tags providing information about the resource, to enable categorization and filtering based on user-supplied values.
 - **caps**: Capabilities of the Resource.
 Usage of these is not yet defined.

 ## Flow